rkulla/vimogen/README.md

-Vimogen is perhaps the easiest way to install, remove, and update Vim plugins -- and to keep them synchronized (and up-to-date) on different machines.
+Vimogen is a light-weight and super easy way to install, remove, and update Vim plugins -- and to keep them synchronized (and up-to-date) on different machines.

-Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager _(you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?)_ that manages the installing/deleting/updating of all your Vim add-ons.
+Requiring no configuration other than a manifest file, vimogen is essentially a Pathogen bundle manager _(you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?)_ that manages the installing/deleting/updating of all your Vim add-ons.

 I created Vimogen because many plugins that I use, such as vim-rails, syntastic